 We have engaged in Reconciliation and anti-oppression training with our entire staff and Board, completing a robust 12-hour, 4-session process between October 10-31, 2020.
 The training was led by Seraph-Eden Boroditsky of Guided Conversations.

 This vital work, and these transformative conversations, are ongoing.
-We continue to work closely with Seraph as our consultant, and have engaged her in numerous other activities since last Fall.
+We continue to work closely with Seraph as our consultant, and have engaged her in numerous other activities since Fall 2020.

 These are exciting times at SIR – a time of great change and transformation.

-In June, we’ll welcome Sophie Smith-Dostmohamed as our Associate Artistic Director, and we are very excited!
+In June, 2021 we welcomed Sophie Smith-Dostmohamed as our Associate Artistic Director – and we are very excited!
 Sophie will stay with us for a whole year, generously supported by the Arts Leader program through the Winnipeg Foundation and the Manitoba Arts Council.
 You can read more about Sophie HERE.

-And after 6 years as SIR’s brilliant General Manager, Lisa Nelson-Fries will be stepping down at the end of September to pursue new adventures, while we welcome a new GM.
-The application process ended on April 02, and the Hiring Committee is currently preparing for interviews.
-The new GM will begin in August 2021, allowing for a healthy transition overlap with Lisa.
+And after 6 years as SIR’s brilliant General Manager, Lisa Nelson-Fries will be stepping down in September 2021 to pursue new adventures, while we welcome our new GM – Sara Malabar.
+The application process ended on April 02, 2021, followed by a series of interviews.
+Sara began her journey as SIR’s incoming GM on August 16, 2021, allowing for a healthy transition period with Lisa.

 We will resume strategic planning sessions in the Fall of 2021 with the inclusion of our new Board members.